 The downsample method takes an 'offset' key which controls where the counting starts.
 The default is to output every Nth sample starting with the first.
 The 'offset' key tells downsample to start the counting from a sample other than the first.
 The example below outputs every 4th sample starting from sample 10.

-pl_downoff = plist('factor', 4,'offset',10); % add decimation factor and offset parameter x_downoff = downsample(x, pl_downoff); % downsample the input A0, x iplot(x, x_downoff) % plot original,x, and decimated,x_downoff, A0s Downsampling a time-series AO (LTPDA Toolbox)
+''' pl_downoff = plist('factor', 4,'offset',10); % add decimation factor and offset parameter x_downoff = downsample(x, pl_downoff); % downsample the input AO, x iplot(x, x_downoff) % plot original,x, and decimated,x_downoff, AOs '''

-Topic 2 - Pre-processing of data
+◆ Topic 2 - Pre-processing of data